 Because of the extent of catastrophic injuries, damages involved in such cases are often more serious compared to most other personal injury cases.

-Damages to catastrophic injuries can include the following:
+Damages that you may recover after a catastrophic injury can include the following:

 - Present and future medical bills